 - Body Mass Index

-- Age of menarche, parity, and age of first childbirth
+- Age of first period, number of viable pregnancies, and age of first childbirth

 Risk factors are not a sure indication that you will develop breast cancer.
 Some women with breast cancer have no risk factors.
 On the other hand, many women with risk factors never develop the disease.